Regis-University-Data-Science/Useful-Data-Science/README.md

 ## Visualization

 *Libraries for visual representation of data*
 * [pandas-bokeh](https://github.com/PatrikHlobil/Pandas-Bokeh) - Bokeh Plotting Backend for Pandas and GeoPandas

+## Utility

+*Libraries that manipulate the data or dataframe in some useful way*
+* [dtale](https://github.com/man-group/dtale) - Create interactive table from Pandas dataframe.

 # Resources